 More than likely.
 During their stay in Hawaii there main goal is to give birth or mate for the next year.
 We typically see babies every trip.

 What can I expect to see the whales doing?
 Are the whales active?

-Humpback Whales are the most active of all whales.
-Their activity ranges from breeching, tail slapping, head lunges, fighting and even teaching their young.
-These whales are the most exciting whales to watch.
+Activity ranges from breeching, tail slapping, head lunges, fighting and even teaching their young.
+Humpback whales are the most surface active whales.